 Building on the observational drawing skills and methods gained in FOUN 101, Beginning Drawing, students in this course gain a practical understanding of the rhythms, proportions, movement, character, and anatomical structure of the human form.
 Through in-class study and outside sketchbook practice, additional emphasis is placed on developing the ability to visualize and adapt the human form for use in design and related disciplines.
-Studio.
-Prerequisite: FOUN 101, Beginning Drawing (recommended) (FOUN 104, Drawing Concepts and Composition may be exchanged with FOUN 105 as a FOUN requirement except in the case of Animation majors, who are required to take FOUN 104).

-FOUN 106 COLOR THEORY AND INTERACTION 3 UNITS
+FOUN 106 COLOR THEORY AND INTERACTION